 mouse-moved events as long as the cursor position is outside the

-original mouseRgn
+original mouseRgn.

-The WaitNextEvent
+The WaitNextEvent function

-returns false
+returns false as its

-function result if the event being returned is a null event or if WaitNextEvent
+function result if the event being returned is a null event or if WaitNextEvent has

-intercepted the event; otherwise, WaitNextEvent
+intercepted the event; otherwise, WaitNextEvent returns true.

-The WaitNextEvent
+The WaitNextEvent function

-calls the Operating System Event Manager function SystemEvent
+calls the Operating System Event Manager function SystemEvent to determine

 whether the event should be handled by the application or the Operating System.

-If no events are pending for your application, WaitNextEvent
+If no events are pending for your application, WaitNextEvent waits

 for a specified amount of time for an event.
 (During this time,